FishOfPrey/Salesforce_Conventions/README.md

 ---------

 test code guidelines.
 Almost every Apex developer I've worked with who  isn't from a "real" dev background thinks the only reason tests exist  is to hit that 75% magic number.
 So the section mostly ends up being  training about what a good test does, and how to make a unit test  actually a unit test.
 (Which sucks and is why line coverage is such a  terrible goal to impose on the community.
 It could be argued that it's better than nothing, but that's about all you can say about it.)

+Aim to name Test classes with a \_Test suffix.
+This will make finding the corresponding test classes easier.

 Batch Jobs
 ----------